NaveshRoulgit/Wordpress/README.md

         xiii)Then, put the Public IP of AWS instance in the Browser:
-                  -The initial installation and congiguration page of WordPress opens -Give the details of Site title, username, password, email and click on                      'Install Wordpress'
+                  -The initial installation and congiguration page of WordPress opens -Give the details of Site title, username, password, email and click on 'Install Wordpress' -Login with the credentials again for the Web dashboard and the Website.

-                  -Login with the credentials again for the Web dashboard and the Website.
+       ## For Higher Availability we can create our own VPC(Virtual Private Cloud) network in AWS cloud and use the Elastic Load Balancer(ELB) service in AWS.